phluentmed/event-scheduler/README.md

 Insufficient funds
 '''

-# Stopping the scheduler so no more actions can be done
+# Stopping the scheduler so no more actions can be added
 scheduler.stop()
 ```